Who Are The Potentially Liable Parties In An Auto Accident On The Job?

 What Role Does Negligence Play In An On Job Auto Accident?

-Negligence plays no role in the worker’s compensation claim.
+Negligence plays no role in the workers’ compensation claim.
 However, it is of critical importance that negligence is established in any type of automobile wreck involving a work accident.
-This will establish the parameters of what can or can’t be done when it comes time to resolving both of the cases; the worker’s compensation and personal injury case.
+This will establish the parameters of what can or cannot be done when it comes time to resolving both of the cases, the workers’ compensation and personal injury case.

 Negligence has a major negative value in a case.
-For example, if a co-employee was 50% at fault for an accident and he or she can’t be pursued, the injured person filing the claim would lose 50% of the damages in the personal injury case.
+For example, if a co-employee was 50 percent at fault for an accident and he or she can’t be pursued, the injured person filing the claim would lose 50 percent of the damages in the personal injury case.
 Therefore, it is important to establish negligence earlier rather than later in these cases.
-That way the person filing the claim will know which case to be more aggressive with in pursuing the damages that are needed to be recovered, to make that person whole again at the end of the case.
+That way, the person filing the claim will know which case to be more aggressive with in pursuing the damages that are needed to be recovered to make that person whole again at the end of the case.